How To Treat Burned Gums From Teeth Whitening?

 • After applying the whitening gel, remove any excess gel from your gums using a clean cloth or swab.

 • Consider in-office whitening procedures performed by a dental professional who can precisely protect your gums.
+For a complete smile transformation, explore our orthodontic smile correction options as well.

-Brighten Your Smile for Every Occasion with Professional Teeth Whitening
+Brighten Your Smile For Every Occasion With Professional Teeth Whitening